 Brian and his team want to help you take the right steps to protect your rights.
 At The Law Offices of Brian Brandt, we can help you every step of the way after your car accident – from dealing with insurance companies to helping you get the medical attention you need.

 A serious accident can take a toll physically, financially and emotionally.
 Take your accident seriously right from the start.
 Contact Brian Brandt.
 He’s spent his career helping victims of car accidents find solutions to their problems in the Inland Empire and throughout Southern California.
 Find out how he can help you.

 What to do in the immediate aftermath of a crash

 The following advice concerns what accident victims should do soon after some of the most common car accidents.
 Each individual accident is unique.
-Contact our law firm as soon as possible to discuss the details of your specific accident:
+Contact a car accident attorney at the office of Brian Brandt as soon as possible to discuss the details of your specific accident:

 - Call the police – You will want to have an official report of what happened.
 We can secure the crash report for you, free of charge.

 - Seek medical attention – Even if you feel fine, make an appointment with your doctor as soon as possible or visit the emergency room.
 If an Emergency Medical Technician (EMT) or another medical professional is at the scene, let that person examine you.
 You need to show the insurance company you took your injuries seriously right from the start.